andy-wilson/m2a-mcp/README.md

 - [M2A Live API Documentation](https://cloud.m2amedia.tv/docs/html/live/api.html)
 - [Model Context Protocol](https://modelcontextprotocol.io)

-## License

-MIT License - see LICENSE file for details

 ## Support

-For M2A Media API support, contact ops@m2amedia.tv
+For M2A Media API support please speak to your assigned project/service contact.

 For issues with this MCP service, please open an issue on GitHub.